 B: Another way could be by asking 5 colleagues of yours to rate the movie.

 This should provide a better idea of the movie.
 This method may provide honest ratings for your movie.
 But a problem still exists.
 These 5 people may not be “Subject Matter Experts” on the topic of your movie.
-Sure, they might understand the cinematography, the shots, or the audio, but at the same time may not be the best judges of dark humour.
+Sure, they might understand the cinematography, the shots, or the audio, but at the same time may not be the best judges of dark humor.

 C: How about asking 50 people to rate the movie?